 In this guide you will find current Parkland Library policies and information about our services and resources.

-The library makes as many materials as possible available for checkout, including books, videos, DVDs, periodicals, ebook readers, laptops, Kindles, i>clickers, headphones and calculators.
+The library makes as many materials as possible available for checkout, including books, videos, DVDs, periodicals, ebook readers, laptops, Kindles, i>clickers, headphones, video cameras and calculators.

-Desktop computers, printers, scanner, and laptops are available.
+Desktop computers, printers, scanners, and laptops are available.
 In times of high demand, academic use takes precedent.
 Microsoft Office is available on the computers.